pwhb/whatisnext-react-batch-2/best-practices.md

 - Don't use `var`.

-- Use `let` only for primitives.
+- Use `const` whenever possible and `let` mostly for primitives.

-- Use arrow function for callback and anonymous function that returns a value.
+- Use arrow functions for callbacks and anonymous functions that returns a value.